DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 3. Intensive reading – for more difficult parts

 When to apply: In part 3 (opinion texts) and part 5 (gap text).
-Here accuracy counts, not speed.
+Here, accuracy counts, not speed.

 Part 1 Catalogs, directories, timetables Find the matching entry from 8 options (5 tasks) 5 Scanning.
-Read task first, then search in the text.
+Read the task first, then search in the text.
 Time: ~7 min.

 Part 3 Newspaper articles, opinions, reports True / False – does the statement match the text?
 3 Read carefully – formulations count.
 Time: ~9 min.

-Part 5 Letter or email with gaps Choose the correct word from three options (a/b/c) for each gap 6 Grammar + context.
+Part 5 Letter or email with gaps Select the correct word from three options (a/b/c) for each gap 6 Grammar + context.
 Read the sentence before and after the gap completely.
 Time: ~9 min.

-Sample task part 4 – with explanation
+Example task Part 4 – with explanation

 📄 Reading · Part 4 · Level B1 · DTZ

-Frankfurt City Library – Information for users
+City Library Frankfurt – Information for Users

 Books can be borrowed for four weeks.
 An extension is possible once – in person, by phone, or online.